microsoft/onnxruntime-inference-examples/mobile/examples/whisper/local/android/readme.md

 See the general prerequisites [here](../../../../README.md#General-Prerequisites).

-Additionally, you will need to be able to record audio, either on an emulator or a device.
+Optionally, you will need to be able to record audio, either on an emulator or a device.
+In the example, a pre-recorded audio is provided.

 This example was developed with Android Studio Flamingo 2022.2.1 Patch 1.
 It is recommended to use that version or a newer one.